straal/straal-ios/README.md

 //Now create a card object.
 You can optionally validate a card. let card = Card(name: name, number: number, cvv: cvv, expiry: expiry)

-// Create a card create operation let createCardOperation = CreateCard(card: card)
+// Initialise a create card operation let createCardOperation = CreateCard(card: card)

 // Now you can submit the operation for execution